-Two species credit species, the Eastern Pygmy-possum and Broad-toothed Rat, have been included in the assessment as the proposed development will impact on known or potential habitat for the species.
-A species polygon for the Eastern Pygmy-possum and Broad-toothed Rat is included as Figure 6.
+Two species credit species, the Broad-toothed Rat and Eastern Pygmy-possum, have been included in the assessment as the proposed development will impact on habitat for these species.
+A species polygon for the Broad-toothed Rat and Eastern Pygmy-possum is included as Figure 5.